 What We Do

-We are dedicated to catalyzing a vibrant national conversation.
-In 2015, the National Council for Spirituality in Education (NCSE) was launched.
-Its conferences gather practitioners and academics to collaborate on ideas and initiatives that will advance the field of Spirituality in Education.
+4. The National Council on Spirituality in Education.
+Through our National Conference on Spirituality in Education and other events, we are continuing to build a movement begun at our National Conference in 2019.
+Our conferences and events gather practitioners and academics to collaborate on ideas and initiatives that will advance the field of Spirituality in Education.

 Why CSE was Formed

 All human beings are born with a natural capacity for spirituality, which is an integral dimension of full human development.
 Spirituality fosters a way of being that provides a foundation for a young person’s intellectual, emotional, moral, social and physical development.
 There is mounting empirical evidence that nurturing the spirituality of children supports their health and happiness and helps them be more engaged, higher achievers, and better citizens.

 When their spirituality is not nurtured, there is a higher prevalence of anxiety, depression, hopelessness, even violence and suicide.
 This proves to be the case regardless of gender, income-level, ethnic origin, or other background.
 By neglecting this critically important part of education of the whole child, we are putting our children at risk and leaving them without the resources to navigate the increasingly complex and challenging world they will inherit.

 Spiritual and moral development not only benefits the individual child; it is critical for building a society of engaged citizens committed to the common good, the renewal of American democracy, and sustainable development.
 Fostering spirituality in children before it goes dormant is of critical importance if the nation is to generate the quality of future leadership so urgently needed in all sectors and institutions.
 The Collaborative for Spirituality in Education (CSE) is planting the seeds of social change and nurturing spiritually aware citizens and leaders for a new generation.